ryanarine/Image-Processor/README.md

 # Image-Processor
 This application is an image processing tool that can change the contents of an image in many ways.
-Below are some demo GIFs displaying certain features
+You can view this application [here](https://ryanarine.github.io/Image-Processor/).
+Below are some demo GIFs displaying certain features.

 ### Replacing Colour
 In this GIF, I am replacing the pure white pixels in an image of Chess pieces with pure yellow pixels